As of: November 2022

 (1) There is a contact form available on our website which you can use to contact us electronically in an easy and uncomplicated way.
 If a user uses this option, the data entered in the input mask is transmitted to us and stored.
 The corresponding data, in particular personal data, address data, contact data and messages (free text field) are directly visible on the respective input mask.
 The following data is also stored when the form is sent:

 Date and time of submitting the form

-(3) The legal basis for the processing of the data transmitted in the context of the use of the contact form or in the course of sending an e-mail is Art.
-6 (1) sen.1 f) GDPR.
-If the e-mail contact is aimed at the conclusion of a contract, the additional legal basis for processing is Art.
-6 (1) sen. 1 b) GDPR.
+(3) The legal basis for processing the data transmitted in the context of using the contact form or when sending an e-mail is Article 6 Paragraph 1 lit. f) of the GDPR.
+If the e-mail contact is intended to conclude a contract, the additional legal basis for the processing is Article 6 Paragraph 1 lit. b) of the GDPR.

 Newsletter dispatch after product purchase